github-education-resources/codespaces-project-template-py/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=526682400)

-# Python RESTful API for use with GitHub Codespaces
+# Python HTTP API for use with GitHub Codespaces

 _Run a Python API in this ready-to-use-repository in minutes_

-With this template respository, you can quickly start up a Python web app that serves an HTTP API using the [FastAPI](https://fastapi.tiangolo.com/) framework.
+By opening this template respository in Codespaces, you can quickly get hands-on with a Python web app that serves an HTTP API using the [FastAPI](https://fastapi.tiangolo.com/) framework.
+You'll get to focus on working with the project instead of setup and configuration.

 <details>
    <summary><strong>Learn more about APIs</strong></summary>